 • Manhattan is one of only 182 colleges founded in the United States before the Civil War that is still surviving.

-Type of College: Founded in 1853, Manhattan College is a private, independent, coeducational Lasallian Catholic college.
+Type of School: Founded in 1853, Manhattan College is a private, independent, coeducational Lasallian Catholic college.

 Size of Campus: 23 acres in the Riverdale section of the Bronx, New York